jiayuchann/jiayuchann.github.io/_posts/2024-06-10-bcactf-writeups.md

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/2a17585c-f61e-4e7f-84bf-323c8e224120)

 Performing square root on the first integer 0x2587 – 3 gives us 0x62, which is `b` in ASCII, first character of the flag format.
-Sqrt(0x9801 - 3) gives us 0x63, ‘c’, which is the second character of the flag format.
+Sqrt(0x9801 - 3) gives us 0x63, `c`, which is the second character of the flag format.
 Looks like `v3 = i++` is unnecessary since it is skipping characters.
 We can just patch the binary.

 In Binary Ninja, we can patch `lea edx, [rax+0x1]` at address `0x400681` to `lea edx, [rax]`.